graphql/graphql.github.io/site/community/Community-Resources.md

 - [@apollostack](https://twitter.com/apollostack)
 - [@graphcool](https://twitter.com/graphcool)

+## IRC

+Chat with GraphQL developers on IRC at the [https://freenode.net/](freenode) server on the #graphql channel.

 ## Slack & Discord

-Many GraphQL developers idle in the Discord and Slack groups for live communication and quick questions.
+Many GraphQL developers idle in Discord and Slack chatrooms for live communication and quick questions.

 Join #graphql on the [ReactiFlux Discord](http://join.reactiflux.com/).